 At the most straightforward level, the British Nationality Act 1981 regulates the acquisition of British nationality by birth, descent or adoption.
 It also provides for the acquisition of British nationality by individuals residing in the UK for a defined period, known as naturalisation.
 This simple summary belies the complexity of law, which also includes provisions to register individuals as British based upon certain prescribed circumstances, including provisions to retrospectively ameliorate historic gender discrimination, and allows for a number of subsidiary categories of British nationality statuses, based on colonial connections.

 Contact our Immigration Solicitors in Edinburgh and Glasgow

-For free, initial advice on any British Citizenship matter, contact our expert British Citizenship Solicitors today.
+For advice on any British Citizenship matter, contact our expert British Citizenship Solicitors today.
 McGill & Co is ranked as a market leader in UK immigration, nationality and refugee law.
 With offices in Glasgow and Edinburgh, we cover, all areas of Scotland and throughout the UK.

 The service was excellent, prompt and at reasonable price.
 The people are caring.
 I don't feel like I was treated as just a customer - Alice Koon